dondreytaylor/class-conflict-demo-repo/README.md

 # Class Conflict Repo

-This repo demonstrates how to resolve a confict in git.
+More Changes to my README This repo is a demo of how to resolve a confict in git.